sds-smith/counterpoint_craft_kitchen_frontend/README.md

 # Counterpoint Craft Kitchen

+As with some of my other personal portfolio work, this project serves as a playground where I can explore and experiment with new (well, new-to-me) technologies.

 Still very much in its infancy stage, this eCommerce React application is one part of a decoupled software system.

 This system integrates a Ruby on Rails application that exposes: